-- (b) in respect of any other financial year, apply to more than the relevant percentage in respect of the council, as determined under section 89B for that financial year, of the number of areas of land that is rateable land to which that factor relates. - (2C) If a minimum amount payable in respect of a general rate is set under subsection (2A) and that minimum amount applies in relation to rateable land, a minimum amount, if any, set under section 90(4) in respect of the general rate does not apply in relation to the rateable land. - (3) A council must not apply a higher general rate on a State Government body than it would apply on a body of a similar nature that is not a State Government body. - (4) In this section - Government Business Enterprise has the same meaning as in the Government Business Enterprises Act 1995; - State Government body means a State Service Agency, a statutory authority, a Stateowned company or a Government Business Enterprise;

-- State-owned company means a company incorporated under the Corporations Act that is controlled by the Crown, a Government Business Enterprise or a statutory authority or another company that is so controlled; - statutory authority means a body or authority, whether incorporated or not, that is established or constituted by or under an Act or under the Royal Prerogative, being a body or authority which, or of which the governing authority, wholly or partly comprises a person or persons appointed by the Governor, a Minister or another statutory authority but does not include a State Service Agency.
+- (b) in respect of any other financial year, apply to more than the relevant percentage in respect of the council, as determined under section 89B for that financial year, of the number of areas of land that is rateable land to which that factor relates. - (2C) If a minimum amount payable in respect of a general rate is set under subsection (2A) and that minimum amount applies in relation to rateable land, a minimum amount, if any, set under section 90(4) in respect of the general rate does not apply in relation to the rateable land. - (3) A council must not apply a higher general rate on a State Government body than it would apply on a body of a similar nature that is not a State Government body. - (4) In this section - whether incorporated or not, that is established or constituted by or under an Act or under the Royal Prerogative, being a body or authority which, or of which the governing authority, wholly or partly comprises a person or persons appointed by the Governor, a Minister or another statutory authority but does not include a State Service Agency.